Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 The holy trinity in any cooking usually refers to three vegetables that are cooked to create a base flavor for a dish.
 Classically it is onions, carrots and celery

-In cajun or creole cooking it is usually onions, celery and green bell peppers.
-Of course in Simply Sunday’s land we are using the cajun trinity but adding red bell pepper, jalapeno pepper and garlic for an extra pop of flavor and color
+In Cajun or creole cooking it is usually onions, celery and green bell peppers.
+Of course in Simply Sunday’s land we are using the Cajun trinity but adding red bell pepper, jalapeno pepper and garlic for an extra pop of flavor and color

 Peel and chop 1 onion and 2 garlic cloves, next remove the seeds and ribs from 1 red bell pepper, 1 green bell pepper and 1 jalapeno pepper and give them a chop